SattuSupCodes/SentimentAnalysisAI/README.md

 # SentimentAnalysisAI
-Coded a sentiment analysis AI model using sample twitter dataset from keggle
+A multi-class sentiment analysis model trained on Twitter data (keggle), using TF-IDF feature extraction and a custom softmax regression implementation trained with gradient descent.
 # Libraries Used
 1. SKLEARN
 2. NUMPY